yetibot/yetibot-dashboard/README.md

 This is a Next.js / Typescript app that connects to Yetibot's GraphQL API.

+## Notes

+- Webpack is the build tool.
+It runs babel to transpile:

+  - TypeScript to ES6
+  - babel-plugin-relay to extract graphql queries to runnable code
+  - babel to transpile everything so far down to ES5

 ## Auto generated Docs

 This project was bootstrapped with [Create React